Fernanda Sotério Dias Pinto

 Fernanda's best BAC experience was during her final review for B2 Studio, "it was my second time in that studio, so I knew I had to push myself to do better.
 It was a really difficult semester, but definitely the most rewarding one.
 I had really good feedback from the critics and also from my colleagues."

-Fernanda serves as AIAS BAC's Treasurer (2013-2014), as well as a Student Ambassador for New Student Orientations.
-She is also an Associate AIA member and is preparing for her LEED associate exam.
-Fernanda works on the BAC Gateway Project for Lynn Public Library.
+Fernanda served as the Treasurer of AIAS BAC from 2013-2014, as well as a Student Ambassador for New Student Orientation.
+She is an Associate AIA member and is preparing for her LEED associate exam.
+Fernanda is currently employed as a Assistant Architectural Designer and Project Consultant at KBA Contracting Enterprises, LLC.